The vaccines may not prevent the virus but will protect against serious illness.

 1. The vaccines take time to work.

 It takes about two weeks for your body to be able to fully fight the virus after receiving your second dose.
-The two vaccines available now require two doses that are given a few weeks apart.
-During the time between the doses and the two weeks after a second dose, you could still become infected.
+Two of the vaccines available now require two doses that are given a few weeks apart.
+During the time between the doses and the three weeks after a second dose, you could still become infected.
 You could also pass the virus on to others as your body works on its ability to fight the virus.

 You also might have been infected before you even got your shot.
 That infection can continue to develop after you get your shot, but before you are fully protected.